-It was obvious other selection criteria were needed.
+It was clear other selection criteria were needed.
+For a start, there was no way I wanted to pull into somewhere that was, even on Friday afternoon, likely to be packed.

-For a start, there was no way I wanted to pull into somewhere that was, even on Friday afternoon, likely to be packed, which ruled out some of the higher-profile establishments.
+That ruled out some of the higher-profile establishments.

-Many years ago I'd had the good fortune to come across a Shiraz from Rockford and had constantly been on the lookout for any of their wines ever since, with absolutely no success whatsoever.
+Many years ago I'd had the good fortune to come across a Shiraz from Rockford and had been continuously on the lookout for any of their wines ever since, with absolutely no success whatsoever.